-- Navigate to the 'Cards' page and select the card you wish to alter the auto-pause feature for.
+- Navigate to the 'Cards' page and select the card for which you wish to alter the auto-pause feature.

-- Scroll to 'Submission Policy' and find where it says 'Override Auto-Pause'.
+- Select the submission policy under "Card Settings" and find where it says 'Override Auto-Pause'.
 Here you can override the policy by toggling 'ON'

 Auto-Pause Best Practices: